 - Combine the topping ingredients.
 Set aside.

 - Roll cookie dough into balls, about 1.5 Tablespoons of dough per cookie.
+(I use a medium cookie scoop.)
 Roll each in the topping mixture and arrange 3 inches apart on the baking sheets.
 Bake for 11-13 minutes or until lightly browned on the sides.
 The centers will look very soft.

 Notes

 - Make Ahead Instructions: Cookies stay fresh covered at room temperature for up to 3 days or can be frozen up to 3 months.
 You can make the cookie dough and chill it in the refrigerator for up to 3 days.
-Allow to come to room temperature then continue with step 5.
-I suggest freezing the cookie dough as a whole (for up to 3 months), then thawing overnight in the refrigerator before rolling/shaping.
+Allow to come to room temperature then continue with step 5.ย Unbaked shaped cookie dough balls (that are not coated in spices/sugar) freeze well up to 3 months.
+Thaw for 30 minutes, and then proceed with step 6.
+See this post on how to freeze cookie dough for more information and a video tutorial.

 - Be sure to check out my top 5 cookie baking tips AND these are my 10 must-have cookie baking tools.